Evaluating modular equations for abelian surfaces: Structure of the evaluation algorithms

+All our numerical computations are performed in interval arithmetic.
+We now review some key notions and results that we use throughout.

-In all algorithms manipulating complex numbers, we use ball arithmetic~\cite{tucker_ValidatedNumericsShort2011}.
-Given $z\in~\C$ and~$N\geq 0$, we define an \emph{approximation of~$z$ to precision~$N$} to be a complex ball of radius~$2^{-N}$ containing~$z$.
-An approximation of a polynomial to precision~$N$ is by definition an approximation to precision~$N$ coefficient per coefficient.
-Approximations centered at dyadic points can be stored in a computer, and allow us to design algorithms with meaningful input and provably correct output.
+Given $z\in \C$ and~$N\in \Z_{\geq 0}$, we define an \emph{approximation of~$z$ to precision~$N$} to be a complex ball centered at a dyadic point of radius at most~$2^{-N}$ containing~$z$.
+An approximation of a polynomial (or a vector, or a matrix) to precision~$N$ is by definition an approximation to precision~$N$ of each of its coefficients.
+When we say that an operation is performed \emph{at working precision~$N$}, this means that we truncate its output to precision~$N$, even if we might be able to compute it to a higher precision.

-If an algorithm takes approximations to precision~$N\geq M$ as input and outputs approximations to precision~$N-M$ for some~$M\geq 0$, we say that the \emph{precision loss} in this algorithm is~$M$ bits.
-For instance, precision losses in elementary operations (additions, multiplications, etc.) can be bounded above in terms of the size of the operands.
-Besides these theoretical bounds, precision losses can also be computed on the fly in a precise way; this is done in the Arb library~\cite{johansson_ArbEfficientArbitraryprecision2017}, on which our implementation is based.
-If we run out of precision during the computation, we can simply double the precision and restart.
-Therefore, in the theoretical analysis presented here, it is sufficient to bound the precision losses from above in the~$\bigO$ notation.

-We let~$\M(N)$ be a quasi-linear, superlinear function such that two $N$-bit integers can be multiplied in~$\M(N)$ binary operations.
-We write $\log$ (resp.~$\log_2$) for the natural logarithm (resp.~logarithm in base~$2$), and for $x\in\R$, we define

-We denote the modulus of the largest coefficient in a polynomial~$P$ by~$\abs{P}$; we also use this notation for vectors and matrices.